 The first way is looking at WesMaps.
 If you don’t know, this is a comprehensive list of every class that you could possibly take this year.
 They’re organized mostly by department, but if you click on one of the certificates, course clusters, or interdisciplinary programs, they’ll bring you to classes that are relevant to those programs (often classes already listed under standard majors and departments).

 Anyway, following any of the myriad of links on the main page of WesMaps will bring you to the page of that particular department or certificate or what-have-you.
 This page includes links to the description and website of whatever you’ve clicked on, all the courses and tutorials (which are something you’ll learn about later on) available from or related to that department for the academic year, those same courses sorted by which gen-ed requirements they satisfy, courses that are deemed “appropriate for first-year students” (which you should definitely check out), and “courses not offered,” which you don’t have to worry about because they’re not offered.
 Then there’s a horizontal line.
-Below that line are mostly those same courses, but sorted in a way that the department has chosen and that makes sense in light of the structuring of each particular major.
+Below that line are mostly those same courses but sorted in a way that the department has chosen and that makes sense in light of the structuring of each particular major.
 It’s good to look at those also, particularly if you’re making longer-term plans.

 When you click on a class in WesMaps, it will bring you to that class’s page, complete (usually) with a blurb describing the class, basic information (How many credits is it?
 What gen-ed and major requirements does it fulfill?
 What are the prerequisites?), a list of books you’ll need and readings you’ll do, assignments you’ll have throughout the course, and the times of each section.
 It will also have the name of the professor or professors who are teaching it for the semester.
 That leads into my next point, about professors themselves.

 There is also a nice little website called ratemyprofessors.com.
 I love this.
 Many of you are aware of it.
 For those who aren’t, it’s a place where students, well, rate their professors.
 You can type the name of a professor into the search bar on the site’s homepage and, provided you click on the correct result, it will bring you to that professor’s page, where she or he is rated by helpfulness, clarity, easiness, and overall quality.
 There are also comments, (and please, when you’re done taking a class leave a comment) which I feel are more helpful than numerical ratings for the same reason that none of these numbers or comments should be taken at face value: they are all primary sources.
 Also, it doesn’t just be a little wary. the comments are mostly from students who have had extreme situations with a professor and people are more likely to post when they’ve had a bad experience than when they’ve had a good one; that being said, patterns are patterns.

 Different students like different things from a teacher.
 One student may be overwhelmed by the rapid-fire speed and quantity of information thrown at you in the lectures of a particular professor, while another may say the same professor goes too slowly for them.
 From the comments, you can (ideally) sample a wide range of views on each professor and come up with some semblance of an idea of what a class with that professor would be like.
 Of course, there’s no substitute for going to the class during drop-add and trying it out for yourself, but every bit of information helps.
 Asking upperclassmen for their advice through the WesAdmits page is also often a good move.